jochym/qecalc/DOC/sphinx/quickTutorial.rst

 MultiPhononCalc consists of [pw.x, ph.x, q2r.x, matdyn.x]
 list of tasks.
-And pw.x and ph.x tasks are 'merged' - they are submited as a single job (in order to share one set of outdirs when torque is used)::
+And pw.x and ph.x tasks are 'merged' - they are submitted as a single job (in order to share one set of outdirs when torque is used)::

     from qecalc.multiphononcalc import MultiPhononCalc